What is considered Domestic Violence?

 What if You Are the Defendant?

 Most cases of domestic violence are usually charged with passion and mixed emotions.
 Additionally, as explained, there is a thin line between domestic violence and self-defense.
+Consequently, the police will often arrest one party based on the word on the “victim.”
+This is true even if the “victim” made the story up.

-You don’t have to stay in an abusive relationship.
-The law can protect you from your abuser, and Stephen T. Bowling: DWI & Criminal Defense Attorneys pursue all of your legal options.
-Our lawyers are very talented and resourceful, and we will pursue all legal avenues to keep you and your loved ones safe.
-Get in touch today to learn more about how we can help.
+The team of lawyers at Stephen T Bowling, DWI & Criminal Defense Attorneys will pursue all legal avenues to keep you and your loved ones safe.
+Submit a Free Consultation today to learn more about how we can help.